umakhann/Firebase/README.md

 # About Firebase
-Firebase is a very simple login application where it is possible to sign up and in.
+Firebase is a very simple login application where I used Firebase Auth, Firestore Database, and simple Unit Testing to register and log in a user.

-# Libraries & Features
+# Libraries
 - Firebase Auth
 - Firestore DB
 - JUnit